andersonfernandes/huff_compress/README.md

 # huffman-rb

-A pure Ruby implementation of the Huffman Coding
+A Ruby implementation of the Huffman Coding